folio-org/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

   ```
 Is everything OK ?

-The backend of the new tenant is ready.
+Congratulations, your Orchid backend is complete and cleaned-up now !
 Now, you have to set up a new Stripes instance for the frontend of the tenant.

 ## III.
 Frontend installation : Stripes